-One of the things that see in coaching parents who want to go from angry to calm and connected is this: a lot of anger comes from resentment.
+One of the things that I see in coaching parents who want to go from stressed to calm and connected is this: a lot of angst comes from resentment.
 The resentment comes from one’s life not going the way he or she wants.
 Work, relationships, health, even how they parent…none of it is quite working out how they want.
-There is often a feeling that they don’t have control over these things, and that bad things are happening to them.
-The bulk of their anger comes from struggle and resentment, not actually the children.
+There is often a feeling that they don’t have control over these things…that bad things are happening to them.
+I have felt this.
+And noticed that the bulk of my anger was coming from struggle and resentment, not actually the children.

-I remember that feeling, feeling like I didn’t have control and that I was a victim of crappy circumstance.
+I remember feeling like I didn’t have control and that I was a victim of crappy circumstance.
 It was incredibly frustrating.

 The truth is that we do have control over how we live our lives.
 When we assert ourselves in the right direction, life can be fulfilling and rewarding.
 We do have choice.
 One of the biggest choices we have is: how am I going to live?
 Do I want to cultivate reward or regret.
 Learn from those who have done it before.
 Here are the top 5 regrets of the dying.
 What can you do to make sure you are on the right path.
 Do you need support?

 1. I wish I’d had the courage to live a life true to myself, not the life others expected of me.

 This was the most common regret of all.
 When people realize that their life is almost over and look back clearly on it, it is easy to see how many dreams have gone unfulfilled.

 2. I wish I hadn’t worked so hard.

 This came from every male patient that I nursed.
 All of the men I nursed deeply regretted spending so much of their lives on the treadmill of a work existence.